guardian/dotcom-rendering/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

-Does it occur on any specific browsers or breakpoints?
+- Does it occur on any specific browsers or breakpoints?
+- Should this issue be assigned to one of our GitHub project boards, or to a milestone?

 ## Steps To Reproduce